jmlondon/uswebr/README.md

 uswebr
 ======

-An R package that includes an RMarkdown template (currently) specifically customized for NOAA Fisheries, Alaska Fisheries Science Center and targeted for scientific reports and documentation.
+An R package that includes an RMarkdown template (currently) targeted for scientific reports and documentation.
 The look and feel is based on the [US Digital Web Standards](https://playbook.cio.gov/designstandards/) developed by the [US Digital Service](https://www.whitehouse.gov/digital/united-states-digital-service) and [18F](https://18f.gsa.gov/).

 Install
 -------